aiven/devportal/docs/tools/api.rst

 Authentication
 --------------

-Some endpoints (but not quite all) require authentication.
-You will need an authentication token from the `profile section of your Aiven console <https://console.aiven.io/profile/auth>`_.
+Some (but not quite all) endpoints require authentication.
+You'll need an authentication token from the `profile section of your Aiven console <https://console.aiven.io/profile/auth>`_.

 Send this token in the header, using a structure like this, and replacing ``TOKEN`` with your actual API token::